There are lots of good reasons to have indoor plants, even plants in the bathroom.

 Calathea plants display long, broad, pointed leaves and are highly colored.
 They make wonderful centerpieces, and even the underside of the leaves is interesting.

 One variety well suited for bathroom culture is Calathea (Stromanthe amabilis) Burle Marxii.
 A low grower and perfect in small pots.

 Love Plants But No Sunlight?
 These 15 Plants Can Be Your Best Buddy

 #1 Ivy of all types do an incredible job of air purification.
 In fact, NASA rated ivies among the top plants for helping keep ambient air free of bacteria and mold.

 Many different types of ivy do very well in hanging baskets or trailing from a high shelf or windowsill in a bathroom setting.

-These plants can do well in low light; however, they will not send out runners with too little light.
-To thrive, moderate-to-bright indirect light levels are preferable.
+Spider plants can do well in bathroom lighting; however, they will not send out runners with too little light.
+To thrive, moderate to bright indirect light levels are preferable.

 Easy Care Tips Video

-Although the five plants shown in this charming video are not billed as bathroom plants, they do all appear on our lists.
+Although the five plants shown in this charming video are not billed as plants for the bathroom, they do all appear on our lists.